 There are three key tests to diagnose blocked fallopian tubes:

-- An X-ray test, known as a hysterosalpingogram or HSG.
+- An X-ray test is known as a hysterosalpingogram or HSG.
 A doctor does inject a harmless dye into the womb, which should flow into the fallopian tubes.
 The stain is visible on an X-ray.
-If the fluid does not flow into the fallopian tubes, they may also have a blockage.
+If the fluid does not flow into the fallopian tubes, it may also have a blockage.

-- An ultrasound test, known as a sonohysterogram.
+- An ultrasound test is known as a sonohysterogram.
 This is also very similar to the HSG test but also uses sound waves to build up a picture of the fallopian tubes.

-- Keyhole surgery, known as a laparoscopy.
+- Keyhole surgery is known as a laparoscopy.
 A surgeon makes a small cut in the body and inserts a tiny camera to take pictures of the fallopian tubes from inside.

 - A laparoscopy is acknowledged as the most accurate test for blocked tubes.
 However, doctors may not actually recommend this test as an early diagnosis because it is invasive and cannot also treat the issue.